AnatolKzh/AnatolKzh/README.md

 ## I'm newborn software developer :)
 - Student
 - Love to be involved into a programming process
-- I'm always looking to learn something new
+- I'm always looking for getting something new
-- I like to share knowledge and help other
+- I like to share knowledges and help others

 ### Languages and Tools: